bcbeidel/programmers-book-club/Clean_Code/chapter-3.md

 * Doesn't repeat another function (DRY)
 * Extracts Try Catch Blocks into functions of their own.
 	> * Potential Exercise:  Provide an example of a nasty pseudo-code function and then have a subsequently clean / extracted try catch for quick discussion.

+___

+#### Potential Discussion Questions:

+* The primary driving force in this chapter lends itself to small, focused functions.
+Are there any instances where longer functions are more commonplace or perhaps even appropriate?
+* Are there any other themes or rules of thumb that would complement the rules outlined in this chapter?